-The 2-way AES model is equipped with 2 fuses, one for the refrigerator control system and one for the AC cartridge heater.
-(See Table below).

-To replace fuse(s) proceed as follows:
+The refrigerator is equipped with two fuses; one for the refrigerator control system, and one for the AC cartridge heat.
+(See Table below) To replace fuse(s), proceed as follows:

-- 1. Disconnect the wall plug, and the 12 volt wires.
+- 1. Disconnect the wall plug and the 12 volt wires.

 - 2. Remove the power module cover.
-See FIG. 6.
+See FIG. 12.

 - 3. Snap the fuse out of the fuse holder.

-- 4. Fit a new fuse in to the fuse holder.
+- 4. Fit a new fuse into the fuse holder.

 - 5. Replace the power module cover.